igvteam/igv/build_readme.txt

 to build for Java 8.
 Java 8 builds are *NOT* compatible with Java 9 and vice versa.

 There are other options but these cover the most common uses:
-- Use './gradlew createDist' to build a "distribution" directory (found in 'build/dist') containing igv.jar and its third-party library required runtime JAR dependencies (batik-codec, goby, and log4j-core) as well as helper scripts for launching.
+- Use './gradlew createDist' to build a distribution directory (found in 'build/IGV-dist') containing the igv.jar and its required runtime third-party dependencies (batik-codec, goby, and log4j-core) as well as helper scripts for launching.
   - These four JARs will be identical to those available in the download bundles from our website, with the exception that they will not be signed with our certificate (required for JNLP) and will have slightly different build properties (timestamp, etc) in about.properties.
   - All four JARs must be in the same location in order to run IGV.
+It can be run directly from 'build/IGV-dist'
   - Launch with 'igv.sh' on UNIX, 'igv.command' on Mac, and 'igv.bat' on Windows.
 These scripts can be edited to adjust e.g. JVM flags like maximum memory, etc.
   - All other runtime dependencies are bundled into igv.jar.
 There is also an igv-minimal.jar in 'build/libs' containing just the IGV classes and resources for those who prefer to manage dependencies as separate files.
+- Use './gradlew createToolsDist' to build an igvtools distribution directory (found in 'build/IGVTools-dist') containing the igvtools.jar and dependencies (same as for IGV, above)
+  JAR dependencies plus helper scripts for running and launching.
+  As above, these JARs will be identical aside from signing, timestamps, etc. and all must be present together to run.
+See igvtools_readme.txt for more info.
 - Use './gradlew build' to build everything and run the test suite.
 See 'src/test/README.txt' for more information about running the tests.